 GW Pharma (GWPH) Gets a Buy Rating from Oppenheimer

-In a report released today, Francois Brisebois from Oppenheimer reiterated a Buy rating on GW Pharma (GWPH), with a price target of $183.00.
-The company’s shares closed last Monday at $132.87.
+Oppenheimer analyst Francois Brisebois reiterated a Buy rating on GW Pharma (GWPH) today and set a price target of $183.00.
+The company’s shares closed last Thursday at $132.10.

-GW Pharma has an analyst consensus of Strong Buy, with a price target consensus of $176.44, representing a 34.8% upside.
-In a report issued on July 21, J.P.
-Morgan also maintained a Buy rating on the stock with a $187.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for GW Pharma with a $177.56 average price target, representing a 31.5% upside.
+In a report issued on August 3, Needham also maintained a Buy rating on the stock with a $190.00 price target.

 See today’s analyst top recommended stocks >>